Rise to Success: Career Highlights of Michael Strahan

 February 3, 2008: Super Bowl XLII Victory

-On February 3, 2008, Michael Strahan won Super Bowl XLII with the New York Giants, defeating the New England Patriots 17-14.
+On February 3, 2008, Michael Strahan played in Super Bowl XLII, recording two tackles and one sack, as the Giants defeated the New England Patriots 17-14.

 February 2008: Sneaker Design Collaboration with Nike

-In February 2008, Michael Strahan and Giants teammate Justin Tuck teamed up with Nike to design their own exclusive sneakers for ID studio in New York City.
-All proceeds from the sneakers were donated to Nike's Let Me Play global campaign.
+In February 2008, Michael Strahan and Giants teammate Justin Tuck collaborated with Nike to design their own exclusive sneakers for ID studio in New York City.
+All proceeds were donated to Nike's Let Me Play global campaign.

-On June 9, 2008, Michael Strahan officially retired from the National Football League (NFL).
+On June 9, 2008, Michael Strahan officially retired from the NFL.

 June 24, 2008: Joins Fox NFL Sunday

-On June 24, 2008, Michael Strahan joined the Fox NFL Sunday pregame show as an analyst.
+On June 24, 2008, it was announced that Michael Strahan would be joining the Fox NFL Sunday pregame show as an analyst.

-October 1, 2010: Guest Host on Live! with Regis and Kelly
+October 1, 2010: Guest Co-Host on Live! with Regis and Kelly

 June 2011: Commercial Supporting Same-Sex Marriage

-In June 2011, Michael Strahan filmed a commercial supporting legalizing same-sex marriage in New York.
+In June 2011, Michael Strahan filmed a commercial supporting the legalization of same-sex marriage in New York.

 September 4, 2012: Official Co-Host of Live! with Kelly and Michael